pub-comp/caching/README.md

 MyData data = cache.Get("myKey", () => FallbackMethodToRun());
 ~~~

-this single line of code above is equivalent to the mulitple lines of code in the above [TryGet](#tryget) example
+this single line of code above is equivalent to the multiple lines of code in the above [TryGet](#tryget) example
 in the above usage, the method will be run only if the requested key is not in the cache (on cache miss).

 ### AOP Wrapper